aigerabae/gwas_real_data/README.md

 Make a text file that contains the genotype of entire samples and probes.

 4) Make input files for third party tools: *.ped & *.map files to execute PLINK.
+- HB00001157.ped, HB00001157.map were made available by sequencing provider
+- phenotypes.tsv file that contained patient information was provided separately

 **III) Data processing in PLINK** (command-line code in plink_qc)